tier4/caret_doc/docs/index.md

 After you run your application with CARET, you will get recorded data which includes events, metadata and timestamp.
 You have to write a configuration file, called architecture file, in which you defines node latency and target path, before you analyze the data set.

-You will visualize trace data with the architecture file and `CARET_analyze` package, including API for data analysis.
+You will visualize trace data with the architecture file and `caret_analyze` package, including API for data analysis.
-`CARET_analyze` is designed on assumption that users analyze trace data on Jupyter Notebook.
+`caret_analyze` is designed on assumption that users analyze trace data on Jupyter Notebook.

 ## Contents list